 If your neighbor’s dog won’t stop barking, it can go beyond a minor annoyance.
+A barking dog who doesn’t belong to you can disrupt your sleep, ruin your peace of mind, or become a headache-inducing nuisance.
 Here are a few ways you can put a stop to a noisy neighbor pooch.

 Your dog can go through a lot of anxiety at the start of Daylight Saving Time, but there are steps you can take to reduce anxiety and make it a positive transition.
 Here’s how your dog might be affected and what you can do about it.

 Are dogs highly sentient?
 Well, the short answer is maybe.
 You probably feel like your dog is at least as sentient as some humans, but there’s science on both sides of the argument that dogs are highly sentient creatures.

 Gaining a dog’s trust is one of the most important factors in any relationship between a human and a canine.
 This is especially so if you’re meeting a rescue dog who might have been mistreated before, or one who hasn’t been correctly socialized.
 Here are a few steps you can take to earn a dog’s trust.